AyineS/Lab01/README.md

 ### Navigating My OS on the Command Line

-1. Full / absolute path to your user's home directory:
+1. Full / absolute path to your user's home directory: C:\Users\Devika>
-2. Create a directory named `DirA`:
+2. Create a directory named `DirA`: mkdir DirA
-3. Create a directory named `Dir B`:
+3. Create a directory named `Dir B`: mkdir "Dir B"
-4. Go into `DirA`:
+4. Go into `DirA`: cd DirA
-5. Go into `Dir B` from `DirA`:
+5. Go into `Dir B` from `DirA`: cd ..\\"Dir B"
-6. Return to your user's home directory:
+6. Return to your user's home directory: cd ~
-7. Create a file named `test.txt`:
+7. Create a file named `test.txt`: New-Item text.txt
-8. Move the file named `test.txt` into `DirA`:
+8. Move the file named `test.txt` into `DirA`: Move-Item text.txt DirA
 9. Contents of `test.txt`:
+   cd DirA
+   echo "You got this" >> text.txt
 ```
-Put your words here
+You got this
 ```
-10. Make a copy of `test.txt` named `copy.txt` in `DirA`:
+10. Make a copy of `test.txt` named `copy.txt` in `DirA`: Copy-Item text.txt copy.txt
-11. View the contents of `DirA`:
+11. View the contents of `DirA`: Get-childItem
 12. Make a copy of `test.txt` in `Dir B` named `fodder.txt`:
 13. Delete / remove both `fodder.txt` AND `Dir B`: